-This is due to be released in 2020 and is still currently in production.
-Again, the Old Cataract Hotel will be used in the shooting of the movie.
+This is due to be released in 2022 and is still currently in post production.
+Again, the Old Cataract Hotel was used in the filming of the movie.

 I’m counting down the days until this comes out!
 I’ll be at the cinema waiting quicker than you can say Poirot.

 The great news is that the Old Cataract Hotel is still around today and is a super luxurious 5* property!

 It’s now a Sofitel Old Legend status hotel and by far one the best that I checked into in Egypt.